“My career as a designer jeweller happened purely by chance, and can be totally blamed on our Persian cat Crystal!”

-My first career was as an art teacher, concentrating in particular on ceramics.
+My first career was as an art teacher, with a focus on ceramics.
 I took a career break when my first child was born and subsequently had two more children.
-When I wanted to start work again, teaching ceramics was not very appealing.
+When I wanted to start work again, I decided teaching ceramics wasn't for me.
 By that time, Crystal had been a member of the family for about ten years, and as I combed her long white hair every day, I had bags full of the stuff.
 Since my childhood I have been an avid knitter, so the solution was obvious - spinning and weaving.

-By the time I had queued for an hour to enrol in a spinning evening class, I was not willing to give up when told that the classes only happened during the day!
-Looking quickly down the list my eyes lighted upon a jewellery class - so that was it!
-Making it myself was the only way I was going to ever have any, anyway!
+By the time I had queued for an hour to enrol in a spinning evening class, I was told that the classes only happened during the day.
+Scanning the list, my eyes alighted upon a jewellery class... so that was it!

-When the evening class folded to save money (this was the 1980's), I transferred to the School Of Jewellery in Birmingham.
-Born and bred in London, I was ignorant of the history and importance of jewellery in Birmingham - so again it was just serendipity.
+After progressing through that class, I transferred to the School Of Jewellery in Birmingham.
+Born and bred in London, I was ignorant of the history and importance of jewellery in Birmingham - so again it was serendipity.

-Design works the same whether it is ceramics or jewellery; the medium just defines the way the design develops.
+Design works the same whether it is ceramics or jewellery; the medium defines the way the design develops.
 Early on I went to an exhibition of the jeweller Renee Lalique.
-I loved what his work looks like - it doesn't matter what material or gemstones he used, they always enhance the beauty of his art.
-This truly inspired me, and a subtle Art Nouveau style can often be found in my work.
+I loved his work - it doesn't matter what material or gemstones he used, they always enhance the beauty of his art.
+This truly inspired me.
+A subtle Art Nouveau style can often be found in my work.
 I also love to use gemstones that stand out from the ordinary; those with an interesting inclusion or unusual cut, and these are often the creative impetus for the way the piece develops.

-So, thanks to our Persian cat, a non-flexible spinning class and the genius of Lalique, I am now a jeweller who absolutely adores her occupation.
+So, thanks to our Persian cat and the genius of Lalique, I am now a jeweller who absolutely adores her occupation.